Strategies for Reducing Peak Demand Charges in Energy Management

 Why Do Demand Charges Exist?

-These fees incentivize power consumers to reduce grid demand during peak hours, ensuring the electrical grid isn’t overloaded.
+These fees incentivise power consumers to reduce grid demand during peak hours, ensuring the electrical grid is not overloaded.
 For grid operators, peak periods often mean firing up expensive and inefficient power plants (hello, diesel generators!) to meet the spike in electricity demand.
 Demand charges help cover these operating costs and encourage smarter energy consumption practices.

 Take Advantage of Peak Load Shaving

-Peak load shaving isn’t just for energy nerds—it’s a practical solution for anyone looking to cut electricity costs.
+Peak load shaving is not just for energy nerds; it is a practical solution for anyone looking to cut electricity costs.
 But where should you start?

 Step 1: Assess Your Power Usage